The Form 8824 is due at the end of the tax year in which you began the transaction, as per the Form 8824 Instructions.

 First, let’s discuss where you will get the information that will be required to complete the form.

 Take care of your copy.
-This document is protected by the laws of confidentiality and will not be given to anyone else.
+This document is protected by the federal and state laws of confidentiality and will not be given to anyone else.

 For instance, the Surveyor might have required payment before releasing the survey, and you might have paid for that.